-(4) The Chancellors at the Urbana-Champaign, Chicago, and Springfield campuses have recommended that the following members of the faculty be given sabbatical leaves of absence in accordance with the provisions of the University of Illinois Statutes and on the terms and for the periods indicated.
+(4) The chancellors at the Urbana-Champaign, Chicago, and Springfield campuses have recommended that the following members of the faculty be given sabbatical leaves of absence in accordance with the provisions of the University of Illinois Statutes and on the terms and for the periods indicated.

 The programs of research and study for which leaves are requested have been examined on all campuses.
-The Vice President for Academic Affairs has reviewed the applications for the leaves and recommends approval of 119 leaves for Urbana-Champaign; 47 leaves for Chicago; 9 leaves for Springfield; and no leaves for University Administration.
+The vice president for academic affairs has reviewed the applications for the leaves and recommends approval of 119 leaves for Urbana-Champaign; 47 leaves for Chicago; nine leaves for Springfield; and no leaves for University Administration.
 (A list of those recommended has been filed with the secretary of the Board for record.)

-(For the record and to provide an annual compilation, in 2014-2015, 144 leaves were taken at Urbana-Champaign; 41 leaves were taken at Chicago; 7 leaves were taken at Springfield; and no leaves were taken by University Administration.)
+(For the record and to provide an annual compilation, in 2014-2015, 144 leaves were taken at Urbana-Champaign; 41 leaves were taken at Chicago; seven leaves were taken at Springfield; and no leaves were taken by University Administration.)

-The Vice President for Academic Affairs concurs in these recommendations.
+The vice president for academic affairs concurs in these recommendations.

-The Board action recommended in this item complies in all material respects with applicable state and federal laws, University of Illinois Statutes, The

-General Rules Concerning University Organization and Procedures, and Board of Trustees policies and directives.
+The Board action recommended in this item complies in all material respects with applicable State and federal laws, University of Illinois Statutes, The General Rules Concerning University Organization and Procedures, and Board of Trustees policies and directives.

-The President of the University recommends approval.
+The president of the University recommends approval.

-On motion of Dr. Koritz, seconded by Ms. Holmes, this recommendation was approved.
+On motion of Dr. Koritz, seconded by Ms. Holmes, these leaves were granted as recommended.